eikek/sharry/README.md

 -   automatic removal of invalid uploads
 -   external authentication (via system command or http requests)
 -   managing accounts, uploads and alias pages
+-   a command line client for uploading files

 Try it
 ------